KalyanAkella/motion-ball/README.md

-motion-ball
+Motion Ball
 ===========

-An experimental game using motion detection on the browser, involving a ball
+An experiment where an object on screen is moved based on hand motion detected through the web cam.